 Stop for a moment and consider what makes your life meaningful.
 An interesting finding from our study is that the more people understand what is meaningful in their lives, the more they are able to experience transcendent gratitude.
 Pausing to reflect on what matters and intentionally engaging practices for reflection and understanding help us to recognize gifts and feel thankful to the giver.
 Moreover, the elevating emotions associated with recognizing a gift often compel people to pay goodness forward.
 That prosocial behavior is at the heart of thriving, because we don’t thrive individually; we thrive in relationship with others.

-We offer you a simple framework to help you tap into gratitude this holiday season.
-As you rush around dealing in the frenzy, we want to remind you to create space for thanksgiving year-round.
+We offer you a simple framework to help you tap into gratitude.
+As you rush around in your day to day, we want to remind you to create space for gratitude.
 Giving thanks is a life-long practice; in fact it is a virtue.
 Gratitude helps us access what is right and good.
 But like I said, it is a practice.
 We have to be intentional about it and create space for it.
 Evidence from neuroscience shows that our brains are altered by the quality of our attention.
 We can actually broaden and build positive emotions as we attend to gratitude.

-Use the following guide as a reminder to pause and savor the gifts this holiday season.
+Use the following guide as a reminder to pause and savor life’s gifts.

 Become aware of the emotions you experience when you consider gifts you have received.
 Perhaps you feel the emotions of delight and joy; let them point you to an appreciation of these blessings.
 Recognize and feel those positive emotions in your body and let them fill you up.
 What emojis might accompany your reactions to those gifts?